Most financial experts agree that saving money for retirement is a smart move.

 Access to the TSP is a major benefit of federal government service.
 In short, it’s one of the best retirement plans available!

 The TSP provides low-cost investment options through the core TSP funds by minimizing administrative expenses.
-While they are rolling out a mutual fund window in 2022, it is loaded with fees; most people are better off constructing a portfolio from the low cost options: C Fund/S Fund/I Fund/F Fund/G Fund.
+While the rolled out a mutual fund window in 2022, it is loaded with fees; most people are better off constructing a portfolio from the low cost options: C Fund/S Fund/I Fund/F Fund/G Fund.

 There’s no right answer to constructing the best TSP portfolio.
 In fact, there are several strategies for determining the best TSP allocation.